Winter sports spark new worries for COVID-19 spread in Georgia

 “We feel good about where things have gone so far, but as it gets colder and we move indoors, that’s certainly cause for concern and we’ll take a close look at things,” Hines said.
 “Everyone’s going to have to measure the risk-reward factor as they go.”

-For basketball season, which began last week, the jump ball has been nixed so that visiting teams take first possession to start the game and a coin toss decides overtime possession.
+For basketball season, which starts this week, the jump ball has been nixed so that visiting teams take first possession to start the game and a coin toss decides overtime possession.
 Players on the bench must sit six feet apart, and referees’ whistles will either be electronic or have cloth coverings to block spit from spraying onto the court.

 Wrestling matches will see fewer teams competing in the same gym, with dual tournaments to take place in several gyms instead of the usual one site.
 Sectional tournaments will be eliminated entirely.